+Guys are almost twice as likely to have COA than girls.
 In many people, the defect shows up with other birth defects or conditions, such as a ventricular septal defect (a hole in the wall between the heart's left and right ventricles).
-It's also fairly common in girls born with Turner syndrome, a genetic disorder in which one of a girl's two X chromosomes is incomplete or missing.
+COA is also fairly common in girls born with Turner syndrome, a genetic disorder in which one of a girl's two X chromosomes is incomplete or missing.

-Usually, COA is found early.
-But some people aren't diagnosed until they're teens or even adults.
-In those cases, it's usually because the narrowing in the aorta is not severe enough to cause serious symptoms until then.
-But even people who don't have major symptoms need treatment because COA can eventually cause problems.
+Most people with COA are diagnosed when they are babies or young kids.
+But some may not be diagnosed until they are teens or even adults.
+When people aren't diagnosed until their teens, it's usually because the narrowing in the aorta is not severe enough to cause serious symptoms until then.
+But even people who don't have major symptoms usually need treatment because COA can eventually cause problems.
 The defect doesn't go away on its own.

-Abnormal blood pressure is often the first sign of COA.
-During a physical exam, a doctor may find that a child with a coarctation has higher blood pressure in the arms than in the legs.
-The doctor also might hear a heart murmur or notice that the pulse in the groin is weak or hard to feel.
-Any person diagnosed with high blood pressure should be checked for coarctation of the aorta.
+Often the first sign that someone has COA is an abnormal blood pressure test.
+During a physical exam, the doctor may find that a person with a coarctation has higher blood pressure in the arms than in the legs.
+The doctor also might hear a heart murmur or notice that the pulses felt in the groin area or on the feet are weak or even absent.

 - cold legs and feet